UNHchabo/AutoSplitters/SuperMetroid/README.md

 If you're playing a category that might reset to a save, you'll likely want to disable the "reset" option.

+I recommend binding easily-accessible keys to the "Undo Split" and "Skip Split" functions, in case you skip an item or grab an extra item, or encounter a bug.

 ## Split events
 This script supports splitting on a wide range of events, so it basically splits as often as you'd like.
 By default the following events will cause a split:
 - First Power Bomb pickup